 In September 2020, we formed the Diversity, Equity, and Inclusion (DEI) Committee within the graduate program with faculty, graduate students, postdocs, and staff.
 Meeting regularly, this committee has revised our admissions process to be more inclusive, made GREs optional for admissions, begun assessments of our program's diversity and climate, and initiated efforts to more effectively recruit members of underrepresented groups.
 In addition, the Journal Club in Evolution has engaged many of our community in discussions on diversity and equity within the sciences of evolution and ecology, supported by a diversity grant from HHMI to Alvin Crespo and Siobain Duffy.

-The DEI Committee has set the following goals for our program and are currently (winter 2020-2021) setting more detailed objectives:
+The DEI Committee has set the following goals for our program with more detailed objectives (PDF):

 - Increase the diversity of the E&E graduate student community to reflect the diversity of the country.

 - Increase the diversity of the E&E faculty and staff.